German submarine U-530: Second, third and fourth patrols

 These three forays were relatively uneventful, apart from her home port being moved to Bordeaux and then La Pallice.

 Fifth patrol

 Her fifth patrol took her to the Caribbean Sea where she attacked and damaged the American tanker Chapultepec on 26 December 1943.
-She was forced to return to France when she was rammed by the tanker Esso Buffalo on 29 December.
+U-530 was forced to return to France when she was rammed by the tanker Esso Buffalo on 29 December.
 She arrived at Lorient on 22 February 1944.

 Sixth patrol

 For her sixth sortie, U-530 departed Lorient on 22 May 1944 ultimately for operations in the Trinidad area.
 On her outward voyage she was to rendezvous with the and supply the larger boat with a Naxos radar detector, a radar operator and a German navigator to help I-52 complete her journey.

 The two submarines rendezvoused on 23 June in mid-Atlantic, 850 nmi west of the Cape Verde Islands.
 The Allies had been informed of the rendezvous and directed the escort carrier to the scene; her aircraft managed to sink I-52 with an acoustic torpedo.
 U-530 returned to base, this time Flensburg, after 133 days at sea.

 A short journey from Kiel to Horten Naval Base in southern Norway on from 19 to 23 February was her recorded next move, but it did not count as a patrol.